Floor Not Bone Dry? Slab Testing and Mitigation

 If Your Floor Passes the Concrete Moisture Test

-If your flooring slab is designated as dry, we’ll let you know the results and that you’re clear to proceed with your project.
+If your flooring slab is designated as dry, congratulations!
+You don’t have a moisture problem.
+We’ll let you know the results and that you’re clear to proceed with your project.

 If Your Floor Fails the Concrete Moisture Test (Don’t Worry)